Mo-Sam-Mo/NTITRAINING/README.md

-# NTITRAINING
+# NTI Training

-## Welcome to the first day of NTI Computer Vision Track
+## Welcome to the first day of NTI Computer Vision Track.

-To the Youth of the future
+To the Youth of the future.